sergiomrebelo/ldc-repository-example/README.md

 ```bash
 $ your-command --options
 ```

+## Code of Conduct
+A code of conduct is a document that establishes expectations for behavior for your project’s constributiors.
+We expect everyone participating in our project to follow a Code of Conduct.
+The Code of Conduct text is ussually

 ## Contributing
 Let others know how they can contribute to your project.
 Include guidelines for reporting issues, making pull requests, and any coding standards you want contributors to follow.